-The global hotel Industry size is $550B, and the U.S. hotel industry is $218B.
-The industry has been growing at about 6% a year, since 2009.
+The global hotel Industry size is $550B, and the U.S. hotel industry is $218B and has been growing at about 6% a year, since 2009 (pre-Covid).
+This post gives a brief overview of how the industry works and the key players.

-So, this is a very large and attractive market for investors as well as many supporting and supplier industries.
-These range from everything from finance and real estate, to marketing, to room décor and furnishings, to food and beverages.
-But it is a complex industry with many aspects; this article explains the industry structure, who the leading companies are in each part of the industry, and how to access and sell to them.
+Hotels touch many inter-related and supporting businesses, from finance and real estate, to marketing, to room décor and furnishings, and food and beverages.
+But it is a complex industry with many aspects; this article explains its structure, who the leading companies are in each part of the industry, and how to access and sell to them.

 Hotel Industry Structure